Give Back, Give Books

 Give Back, Give Books gives books to city school students to take home or for city school libraries.
 Launched in 2006, we accept and distribute new

 books, encourage exciting literacy events with book distributions, and engage community members.
-We have collected and distributed nearly 30,000 new books to city students and to city school libraries.
+We have collected and distributed more than 34,000 new books to city students and to city school libraries.

 Design: Antithesis Advertising|

 REF distributes most of the books through our Teachers' Choice application process.
 We offer new books to Rochester City School District educators serving city students.
 A total of 34 educators were selected for the 2013-2014 school year.

 Applications are being accepted in Fall of 2014 from Oct.
 14 through Nov.
 4.